 Areas addressed in the budget include education, environment, transportation and economic development, general government, health and human resources, public safety. and reserves.
-To see a detailed summary of the budget, visit here.
-And to see the quite lengthy veto list visit here.
+See a detailed summary of the budget and see the quite lengthy veto list.

 For the pièce-de-résistance, and for the truly curious, the list of Paycheck Protection Program loan recipients as been published.
 So, nestle into a comfortable chair, get a cup of your favorite beverage and snack, and visit the Tallahassee Democrat’s all-states searchable list here.

-To follow the specifics about the Payroll Protection Program, the implications of the Coronavirus/COVUD-19 pandemic in the ‘real world’ of Florida’s businesses, families, and individuals, as well as the various federal and Florida support initiatives, please visit https://www.boginmunns.com/blog/.
+Follow the specifics about the Payroll Protection Program, the implications of the Coronavirus/COVUD-19 pandemic in the ‘real world’ of Florida’s businesses, families, and individuals, as well as the various federal and Florida support initiatives.